niplav/site/microfiction.md

 ----

 > B: “What?”
-> A: “Was that an acustic, syntactic or semantic ‘What?’?”
+> A: “Was that an acoustic, syntactic or semantic ‘What?’?”
 > B: “……… What?”

 ----